 (a) Based on your observations, what would you expect the voltage to read if you touched the DMM across both R1 and R2?

-(b) Due to the fact that R1 and R2 are identical, what would you guess is the voltage across each resistor is individually?
+(b) Due to the fact that R1 and R2 are identical, what would you guess the voltage across each resistor is individually?
 Why?

 (c) We can actually replace these two resistors with one resistor that would have the same impact on the circuit.
-(This theoretical resistor is called an equivalent resistor).
-What would the value of this equivalent resistor have to be in Ohms (Ω)?
+(This theoretical resistor is called an equivalent resistor.)
+What would the value of this equivalent resistor have to be in Ohm’s (Ω)?

 Create this series circuit on your breadboard with a 5V power source.
 With both LEDs illuminated, remove one of the LEDs from the circuit path.
 What happened and why?